By Jonathan Decker (Family therapist, film critic)

 It’s also a commentary on the prejudices that tear us down and the doctrines that lift us up.
 Tragically overlooked, the film deserves a large audience, though it’s certainly not for everyone.
-Mormon characters, like all of the other characters, are portrayed as imperfect and flawed.
+The characters are portrayed as imperfect and flawed.
 The film explores with heartbreaking depth the bitter sorrow of sin, to the point that I know of some viewers who didn’t finish the film and thus missed out on its entire message: we all need redemption, which comes through the Savior’s loving sacrifice for us.

 Not meant to be a representative snapshot of missionary life like The Best Two Years or Errand of Angels, States of Grace instead is a parable about of the depth and reach of the Atonement, its meaning amidst the cruelty and corruption of the real world, and ultimately, the true significance of Christmas.
-This is first-rate independent filmmaking that challenges and rewards the viewer, and while it drags very slightly in the middle, the third act is a knockout.
+This is first-rate independent filmmaking that challenges and rewards the viewer, and while it lags slightly in the middle, the third act is a knockout.
 I recommend watching it when you can turn off your phones, put the kids to bed, and immerse yourself in the story.
-States of Grace is available for purchase on DVD.
+States of Grace is available on YouTube, but I recommend buying it for best quality and to support the artists.

-CONTENT OVERVIEW: States of Grace is rated PG-13, a rating which it earns with intense depictions of gang violence and tastefully handled, yet nevertheless mature, subject matter.
-Several quick shots of women in bikinis, though realistically establishing the film’s Southern California setting, are arguably unnecessary.
+States of Grace is rated PG-13, a rating which it earns with intense depictions of gang violence and tastefully handled, yet nevertheless mature, subject matter.
+Several quick shots of women in bikinis, though realistically establishing the film’s Southern California setting, are arguably unnecessary

 “OUT OF THE MOUTH OF TWO OR THREE [or four] WITNESSES…”